Partitioning and Observability in Linear Systems via Submodular Optimization: Numerical Simulation

-The two mechanism or combustion networks considered are: $\mr{(N1)}$ an $\mr{H}_2\mr{O}_2$ network that has $N_r = 27$ reactions and $n_x=10$ chemical species and $\mr{(N2)}$ a $\mr{GRI30}$ network that has $N_r = 325$ reactions and $n_x=53$ chemical species.
+The two mechanisms or combustion networks considered are: $\mr{(N1)}$ an $\mr{H}_2\mr{O}_2$ network that has $N_r = 27$ reactions and $n_x=10$ chemical species and $\mr{(N2)}$ a $\mr{GRI30}$ network that has $N_r = 325$ reactions and $n_x=53$ chemical species.
 The network models are described using Cantera type files ``h2o2.yaml" and ``gri30.yaml".
 The combustion reaction is solved using the Cantera package.
-The submodular maximization problems are solving using Python and solved on a MacBook Pro with an Apple M1 Pro chip, a 10-core CPU, and 16 GB RAM.
-We linearize the nonlinear combustion network~\eqref{eq:combustion_network} around a reference steady state conditions $\m{x}_0 = \m{x}_0^{\mr{act}}$ obtained from the mechanism's nominal equilibrium.
+The submodular maximization problems are implemented in Python and solved on a MacBook Pro with an Apple M1 Pro chip, a 10-core CPU, and 16 GB RAM.
+We linearize the nonlinear combustion network~\eqref{eq:combustion_network} around reference steady-state conditions $\m{x}_0 = \m{x}_0^{\mr{act}}$ obtained from the mechanism's nominal equilibrium.
 The discretization constant using forward Euler is $\Delta\mr{t}=1\cdot 10^{-12}$ and an observation window of $N = 1000$ is chosen.
 We perturb the initial conditions using a conservation-respecting transformation that lies in the null space of an elemental composition matrix $\m{E}$.
 This ensures that total atomic balances are preserved.
-The perturbed initial state $x_0^{\mathrm{pert}}$ is used to generate the dynamics~\eqref{eq:model_DT}. {Let $\m{y}_k = \m{C}\m{x}_k$, where $\m{C}$ is the output matrix that maps the concentrations of chemical species $\m{x}_k$ to the measurable states $\m{y}_k$ via the to-be-placed sensors.}
+The perturbed initial state $\m{x}_0^{\mathrm{pert}}$ is used to generate the dynamics~\eqref{eq:model_DT}.
+Let $\m{y}_k = \m{C}\m{x}_k$, where $\m{C}$ is the output matrix that maps the concentrations of chemical species $\m{x}_k$ to the measurable states $\m{y}_k$ via the to-be-placed sensors.